mateusk/mateusk/README.md

 <!--START_SECTION:waka-->
 <!--END_SECTION:waka-->

+---

 ## 🎨 Media Art
-I’ve showcased work in various international festivals and exhibitions, creating interactive installations and immersive experiences that explore the intersection of art and technology.
+I’ve showcased work in various international festivals and exhibitions, creating interactive installations and immersive experiences that explore the intersection of art and technology, including [FILE](https://file.org.br) and [Dorkbot](https://dorkbot.org).

 ---

-## 🚴 Outside Work
+## 🏔️ Outside Work
-When not coding or designing, I enjoy climbing, cycling, exploring philosophy, and traveling.
-Let’s share a mate tea and talk about art, technology, and innovation!
+When not coding or designing, I enjoy climbing, cycling, exploring philosophy, and traveling

 ---